I'm working hard to make this case study responsive for smaller screens right now! Hang in tight :)

 Problem

-End-of-life services face a unique challenge: users only need them once, during life's most sensitive moments
+End-of-life services like Autumn face a unique challenge: users only need them once, during life's most sensitive moments.

 Low-Frequency Marketplace Challenges